Gainesville, Georgia: Arts and theater

 Gainesville is the home of the Gainesville Theater Alliance (GTA), which is a partnership between Brenau University, the University of North Georgia, Theatre Wings, and the Professional Company.
 This coalition provides theatrical entertainment for the entire Gainesville area.
 GTA utilizes both professional and student actors in its productions and their performances have been nationally acclaimed.

+Brenau University Galleries, established in 1985 by Brenau University President, Dr. John S. Burd, is located at the historic Gainesville, Georgia campus and consists of five art galleries created to house its permanent art collection of over 5,000 works.
+The Galleries hold local, regional, student, and national rotating exhibitions.
+The Galleries serve as an educational and cultural resource for Northeast Georgia by way of free public programming and exhibitions.

 The Northeast Georgia History Center is a museum established by Brenau University in Downtown Gainesville that focuses on the heritage of the Northeast Georgia region.
 Some notable exhibits include the Land of Promise and Northeast Georgia Sports Hall of Fame.

-The Arts Council is a non-profit organization focused on providing Gainesville residents with a broad variety of visual, performing, and literary arts.
-The Atlanta Symphony Orchestra has been known to perform at this location.
+The Arts Council is a non-profit organization focused on providing Gainesville residents with a broad variety of visual, performing, and literary arts..
 The Arts Council is located in the Smithgall Arts Center, which is a former two-story train depot that the Arts Council purchased from CSX Transportation in 1992.
+In early 2020, they broke ground on an expansion to include a new 6,300 sr. ft. pavilion that features an outdoor stage and other multi-functional facilities.
+The ribbon was officially cut on this expansion on April 16, 2021, and named the “Gladys Wyant Performing Arts Pavilion” in honor of Gladys Wyant, who has been the executive director of The Arts Council for the previous 37+ years.
+This venue, known by many as "The Gladys", has quickly become one of the most popular event venues in Gainesville and North Georgia, as a whole.